Fazrul Nawaz

-Fazrul Nawaz bin Shahul Hameed (born 17 October 1985) is a Singapore former international footballer who last played as a striker or second-striker for Singapore National League club Warwick Knights and the Singapore national team.
+Fazrul Nawaz bin Shahul Hameed (born 17 October 1985) is a Singapore international footballer who last played as a striker or second-striker for Singapore National League club Warwick Knights and the Singapore national team.

 He is the current assistant coach for the Singapore women national team.

 Club career

 Geylang United

 Fazrul went to a trial by Geylang United for Prime League players and was signed by the club in 2004.
 He left the club in 2006.

 Young Lions

 In January 2006, Fazrul signed for Young Lions.

 Geylang United

 He returned to Geylang in 2008.
 However, he was released by the club after a contractual dispute and it was reported in Malay newspapers that he had finally signed for Gombak United after strong rumours that he would join Sengkang Punggol with his former team-mates Aide Iskandar, Noh Rahman and Amos Boon.
 However these rumours have since been proven to be false and Fazrul has been clubless for half a year.